Amsterdam

 The Amsterdam Stock Exchange, founded in 1602, is considered the oldest "modern" securities market stock exchange in the world.
-As the commercial capital of the Netherlands and one of the top financial centres in Europe, Amsterdam is considered an alpha world city by the Globalization and World Cities Research Network.
-The city is also the cultural capital of the Netherlands.
-Many large Dutch institutions have their headquarters in the city, including: the Philips conglomerate, AkzoNobel, Booking.com, TomTom, and ING.
-Many of the world's largest companies are based in Amsterdam or have established their European headquarters in the city, such as leading technology companies Uber, Netflix and Tesla.
-In 2022, Amsterdam was ranked the ninth-best city in the world to live in by the Economist Intelligence Unit and 12th globally on quality of living for environment and infrastructure by Mercer.
-The city was ranked 4th place globally as top tech hub in the Savills Tech Cities 2019 report (2nd in Europe), and 3rd in innovation by Australian innovation agency 2thinknow in their Innovation Cities Index 2009.
+As the commercial capital of the Netherlands and one of the top financial centres in Europe, Amsterdam is considered an alpha-world city.
+The city is the cultural capital of the Netherlands.
+Many large Dutch institutions have their headquarters in the city.
+Many of the world's largest companies are based in Amsterdam or have established their European headquarters there, such as technology companies Uber, Netflix, and Tesla.
+Although Amsterdam is the official capital of the Netherlands, it is not the seat of government.
+The main governmental institutions, and foreign embassies, are located in The Hague.

+In 2022, Amsterdam was ranked the ninth-best city to live in by the Economist Intelligence Unit and 12th on quality of living for environment and infrastructure by Mercer.
+The city was ranked 4th place globally as a top tech hub in 2019.
 The Port of Amsterdam is the fifth largest in Europe.
-The KLM hub and Amsterdam's main airport, Schiphol, is the busiest airport in the Netherlands, the third busiest in Europe, and the 11th busiest airport in the world.
-The Dutch capital is considered one of the most multicultural cities in the world, with at least 177 nationalities represented.
+The KLM hub and Amsterdam's main airport, Schiphol, is the busiest airport in the Netherlands, third in Europe.
+The Dutch capital is one of the most multicultural cities in the world, with about 180 nationalities represented.
 Immigration and ethnic segregation in Amsterdam is a current issue.

-A few of Amsterdam's notable residents throughout its history include painters Rembrandt and Vincent van Gogh, seventeenth-century philosophers Baruch Spinoza, John Locke, René Descartes, and the Holocaust victim and diarist Anne Frank.
+Amsterdam's notable residents throughout its history include painters Rembrandt and Vincent van Gogh, 17th-century philosophers Baruch Spinoza, John Locke, René Descartes, and the Holocaust victim and diarist Anne Frank.

 History

 Prehistory

-Due to its geographical location in what used to be wet peatland, the founding of Amsterdam is later than other urban centers in the Low Countries.
+Due to its geographical location in what used to be wet peatland, the founding of Amsterdam is later than other urban centres in the Low Countries.
 However, around the area of what later became Amsterdam, farmers settled as early as three millennia ago.
 They lived along the prehistoric IJ river and upstream of its tributary Amstel.
 The prehistoric IJ was a shallow and quiet stream in peatland behind beach ridges.
-This secluded area was able to grow into an important local settlement center, especially in the late Bronze Age, the Iron Age and the Roman Age.
-Neolithic and Roman artefacts have also been found in the prehistoric Amstel bedding under Amsterdam's Damrak and Rokin, such as shards of Bell Beaker culture pottery (2200-2000 BC) and a granite grinding stone (2700-2750 BC), but the location of these artefacts around the river banks of the Amstel probably point to a presence of a modest semi-permanent or seasonal settlement.
+This secluded area was able to grow into an important local settlement centre, especially in the late Bronze Age, the Iron Age and the Roman Age.
+Neolithic and Roman artefacts have also been found in the prehistoric Amstel bedding under Amsterdam's Damrak and Rokin, such as shards of Bell Beaker culture pottery (2200–2000 BC) and a granite grinding stone (2700–2750 BC), but the location of these artefacts around the river banks of the Amstel probably points to the presence of a modest semi-permanent or seasonal settlement.
 Until water issues were controlled, a permanent settlement would not have been possible, since the river mouth and the banks of the Amstel in this period in time were too wet for permanent habitation.